MGM Oxford Street

 The Classic generally showed first-run movies, together with all the other first run houses.
 It was taken over by the Cannon Group in May 1982 and re-named Cannon Oxford Street.
 In the late-1980’s it was taken over by and re-named MGM.
 It closed on 11th May 1994 playing 1.
 "Ace Ventura-Pet Detective", 2.
 "Deadly Advice", 3.
 "Backbeat"(matinee)/"Kalifornia"(evening), 4.
 "My Father the Hero", 5.
 "The Pelican Brief".

 The space was then converted into retail use to expand the Virgin Megastore which occupied the rest of the building.
 Virgin was re-named Zavvi in early-2008.
-Zavvi closed in 2010, and in 2011 work began to convert the entire building into a Primark clothing store.
+Zavvi closed in early-2009, and in 2011 work began to convert the entire building into a Primark clothing store.

 Just login to your account and subscribe to this theater